How to overcome loneliness

 Talking to a counsellor about how you feel can help you find ways to cope with loneliness.
 It can also help identify any underlying issues that might be making it hard for you to engage or connect with others.
-Talk to your GP who can refer you to the right heath care professional or service.
-If you have a mental healthcare plan, GP2U has a unique partnership with HCF and is a great place to start.
-No other private health fund partners with GP2U.
+Talk to your GP who can refer you to the right heath care professional or service and can get you set up with a mental healthcare plan.

 3. Make some small talk

 A simple “good morning” to someone at the bus stop, chatting to another dog walker, or learning the name of your local barista, can help you feel seen, and help build confidence in talking to others.
 Even small connections can make us feel less lonely.